Infinite elliptic hypergeometric series: convergence and difference equations: The general case

 Assume now that $\{\varphi_k\}=\varphi_k, \, k=0,\ldots, r-4$, which is not forbidden by the taken constraints.
 Then the sum of $\varphi_k$ and $\tilde \varphi_k$ depending terms in \eqref{rcvwp} vanishes, and we obtain $\log r_{c}^{-1}=M\log|q|$.
 Because for $M>0$ we always have $|q|<1$, it follows that $r_c=|q|^{-M}>1$, i.e. the infinite $_{r+1}V_r$ very-well poised elliptic hypergeometric series \eqref{V-series} does converge for the basic variable $q$ satisfying the constraints \eqref{q_choice} and \eqref{HLcond} and the parameters $\varphi_k,\, \tilde \varphi_k$ (as fixed in \eqref{hphi}) taken from the domain $0\leq \varphi_k,\, \tilde \varphi_k<1$, $\varphi_k+\tilde \varphi_k<1,\, k=1,\ldots,r-4.$

 The very-well poised part $q^n\theta(t_0q^{2n};p)/\theta(t_0;p)$ in the $_{r+1}V_r$-series can be cancelled by a special choice of five parameters.
 Namely, one can give to $w_{r-7},\ldots, w_{r-4}$ the values $\pm qt_0^{1/2},$ $ q(t_0/p)^{1/2},$ $-q(pt_0)^{1/2}$ and choose $t_{r-8}=q$.
 After denoting $qt_0=t_1w_1$, there emerges exactly the series that we have considered in the previous section with $z=-1$ and $r$ replaced by $r-9$.
-Therefore the well-poised elliptic hypergeometric series with the radius of convergence bigger than 1, which was constructed in the previous section \eqref{rc>1}, yields another examples of converging infinite $_{r+1}V_r$-series.
+Therefore the well-poised elliptic hypergeometric series with the radius of convergence bigger than 1 \eqref{rc>1} yields another examples of converging infinite $_{r+1}V_r$-series.
 Alternatively, one can take only one restriction $t_0=q$ (so that $t_kw_k=q^2$, $k=1,\dots,r-4$) which makes the choice of $\chi$ as a rational number \eqref{roots} admissible, and then the resulting $_{r+1}V_r$-series is summed as a geometric series for $|R|<1$.
-All this opens up the question on whether one can represent the results of exact computation of the elliptic beta integral and its multivariable extensions \cite{spi:essays} as a consequence of some identities for infinite elliptic hy\-per\-geo\-met\-ric series (with appropriate restrictions on parameters) generalizing the summation formulas for non-terminating very-well poised balanced $_8\varphi_7$-series \cite{GR} and their multivariable analogues.
+All this opens up the question on whether one can represent the results of exact computation of the elliptic beta integral and its multidimensional extensions \cite{spi:essays} as a consequence of some identities for infinite elliptic hy\-per\-geo\-met\-ric series (with appropriate restrictions on parameters) generalizing the summation formulas for non-terminating very-well poised balanced $_8\varphi_7$-series \cite{GR} and their multiple sum analogues.

-Our analysis of the convergence of elliptic hy\-per\-geo\-met\-ric series uses a special choice of the parameter $q$ guaranteeing that the series coefficients do not have singularities beyond the particular lines on the complex plane determined by the parameters $t_k$ and $w_k$.
+Our analysis of the convergence of elliptic hy\-per\-geo\-met\-ric series used a special choice of the parameter $q$ guaranteeing that the series coefficients do not have singularities beyond the particular lines on the complex plane determined by the parameters $t_k$ and $w_k$.
 For generic values of $p$ and $q$, for any choice of these parameters there emerge series coefficients for which $q^n,\, n\to\infty,$ approach poles of the $H$-function arbitrarily close and the question arises whether the two-dimensional version of the Weyl equidistribution theorem is applicable in such a situation.
-This question remains open and we hope to address it in the future studies.
+This question remains open and requires a separate detailed investigation.